The ability to delegate effectively is a skill that can be learned just like any other skill.

-As business leaders or entrepreneurs, often we continue working hard and working extra hours because that’s what we need to do in order to get done all the things we want to.
-It’s what’s going to bring us success, right?
+As business leaders or entrepreneurs, we often continue working hard and working extra hours because that’s what we need to do to get done all the things we want to.
+It’s what will bring us success, right?

 - Start eliminating.
 A good rule to abide by is “why delegate when you can eliminate.”
 Look at your list and decide what you can get rid off all together.
 Are there things on your list that would not matter if you stopped doing them?

 - Decide what you’d like to delegate From your list, assess what are high-value tasks and what are low-value tasks that could be done by someone else.
 Examples of low-value tasks may include managing your calendar and appointments, booking flights or making any related travel arrangements, sorting through emails, making minor changes to a website, etc.

 The good news is there any many services available that can offer virtual assistant type services at a reasonable rate.
-One of the main advantages of using virtual assistant services is the flexibility that they offer.
+One of the main advantages of using virtual assistant services is the flexibility they offer.
 Depending on your budget, you can outsource work based on hours worked or for a particular project or type of task, to name a few.

 If you have processes documented, that will make it so much easier to pass on to someone else.
 The aim here is to systematize as much as possible, meaning everything that needs to be done has an agreed schedule of what, when and how often something needs to be done.

 - Follow-up and get feedback.
-Initially, as you and whoever you’ve delegated work to, are getting used to this new arrangement, regular communication is going to be really important.
-Checking in and getting feedback is going to be key in order to ensure that things are working the way they’re supposed to.
+Initially, as you and whoever you’ve delegated work to, are getting used to this new arrangement, regular communication will be important.
+Checking in and getting feedback will be key to ensure that things are working the way they’re supposed to.

-One thing to remember is when delegating, you are giving up control over some things but you are still responsible for those things.
-Delegation should not be seen as micro-managing someone else but as an opportunity to empower another person to express their skills and talents while they are helping you out.
+One thing to remember is when delegating, you’re giving up control over some things, but you’re still responsible for those things.
+Delegation shouldn’t be seen as micro-managing someone else, but as an opportunity to empower another person to express their skills and talents while they’re helping you out.